Medically reviewed by Michele Emery, DNP

-Applying tretinoin to your face is a quick, simple process that you’ll quickly get used to.
+Applying tretinoin to your face is a simple process that you’ll quickly get used to.
 In total, there are only six steps to memorize:

 Be careful not to apply the cream to your eyes, lips or other sensitive areas.
-You can also apply the tretinoin using a cotton swab or gauze.

 It can take one to two minutes for the tretinoin cream or gel to begin to absorb into your skin, at which point it should no longer be visible.

-- Set a timer for 20 minutes and avoid touching your skin or applying any other skincare products until the tretinoin has been fully absorbed.
+Set a timer for 20 minutes and avoid touching your skin or applying any other skincare products until the tretinoin has been fully absorbed.

 During this period, there are several steps that you can take to reduce your risk of experiencing tretinoin side effects:

 Avoid spending time in the sun.
 Tretinoin makes your skin significantly more sensitive to light, particularly in the first weeks of treatment.
 While 10 to 15 minutes of exposure to the sun per day is fine, it’s best to avoid longer periods of exposure to direct sunlight.

 If you can’t avoid sun exposure, make sure to use an alcohol-free SPF 30+ sunscreen to minimize your risk of sunburn.

-- If you experience dry skin, moisturize.
+If you experience dry skin, moisturize.
 It’s perfectly safe to use a moisturizer at the same time as tretinoin, although you should avoid using moisturizers that contain any alcohols or ingredients such as benzoyl peroxide, which can worsen dry skin.